-- 1. Demonstrate an in-depth ability to use electronic imaging software. - 2.
-Demonstrate an in-depth ability to use current computer hardware. - Create complex hard copy photographic images for portfolio presentation and web appropriate images for electronic publishing. - 4.
+- 1. Demonstrate advanced skills in using digital imaging software. - 2.
+Demonstrate advanced skills in using current computer hardware. - Create complex hard copy photographic images for portfolio presentation and web appropriate images for electronic publishing. - 4.
 Discuss and describe expanding visual awareness. - Demonstrate an in-depth awareness of basic photographic principles underlying the new technologies and the ability to apply these interdisciplinary principles in the sciences and fine arts. - Demonstrate an understanding of ethics of the new technologies, including the principles of truthfulness in images, copyright, and appropriation.